 The pickled okra recipe below is a variation of my green bean refrigerator pickles.
 This recipe is for refrigerator pickles, which means that you don't need sterile jars or any sort of canning skills.

 Refrigerator pickles get stored in the fridge, even before you open the jar.
+Stored in the refrigerator, these pickles keep for three to four weeks.

 This recipe doesn't need a hot water bath or any canning supplies.
 The trade-off is that they won't keep for as long.
 You're still prolonging the shelf life, but it's by weeks rather than months.